Witch post: Observations

 One of the more curious features of the central North York Moors of England was the use of so-called witch posts in cottages.
-Witch post is the fairly modern name for a tall piece of oak wood which, in the seventeenth century, supported the smoke-hood of the inglenook fireplace.
+Witch post is the fairly modern name for a tall piece of oak wood which, in the 17th century, supported the smoke-hood of the inglenook fireplace.
 It stood on the floor and was incorporated within the structure, being distinguished by carvings on the face near the top.
 The carvings varied but most included a cross which was shaped like an X. Sometimes there were scroll-like effects beneath the X; on occasions hearts and other designs were incorporated, perhaps with a date.
 With only one exception, these posts were located in cottages in and around the North York Moors.
 The exception is one discovered in a house at Rawtenstall in Lancashire.
-In all cases, they formed part of the structure of the building and the carving was of the style popular in the seventeenth century.
+In all cases, they formed part of the structure of the building and the carving was of the style popular in the 17th century.
 Indeed one post in a Glaisdale house bears the date 1664.
 It is not certain how widespread was the carving of these posts, but surviving examples have been found at Midgley, Glaisdale, Danby, Rosedale, Gillamoor, Farndale, Egton, Goathland, Lealholm and Silpho near Scarborough, a rather compact, if somewhat wild area of the moors.
 Some have been removed while others remain in situ.

-There have only ever been two witches posts found outside the North York Moors, one from Rawtenstall in Lancashire, and one at Great House, Midgley.
+There have only ever been two witches posts found outside the North York Moors, one from Rawtenstall in Lancashire, and one at Great House, Midgley, West Yorkshire.
 They were always made of oak and built into the structure of the house as a support for the smokehood above the inglenook fireplace.
-The posts were carved at the top with varying degrees of complexity, but all the designs included at least one X shaped cross.
+The posts were carved at the top with varying degrees of complexity, but all the designs included at least one X-shaped cross.
 Often there were one or more rolls fashioned beneath it.
 A witch post from Postgate Farm, Glaisdale has the date 1664 carved into it, together with the letters EPIB.

 "The witch, in order to gain power over a dwelling house, must go through the house and past the hearth.
 The door and chimney were the only means of access, but she could not pass the witch post with its cross.
 Hence it was a defence at the hearth ... a crooked sixpence was kept in a hole at the centre of the post.
 When the butter would not turn you took a knitting needle, which was kept for the purpose in a groove at the top, and with it got out the sixpence and put it in the churn."